martinberger-ch/oci-monitoring/README.md

 - Push Gateway
 - PostgreSQL

-The Docker container are started by docker-compose.
+The Docker containers are started by docker-compose.

 ## Links